Naderschah/64MP_DSLR_controller/README.md

 With the final goal of turning these images into very high resolution 3d mappings of the subjects.

+The old set up looks like:

+<img src="./imgs/SetUp.jpg" alt="Microscope" width="800"/>

 The current set up looks like:

-<img src="./imgs/SetUp.jpg" alt="Microscope" width="800"/>
+TODO

 ## Image Aquisition